How to Get Rid of Rats in Attic, Walls & House?

 • ◉ Along the wall where you hear activity

-• ◉ Behind furniture or appliances
+◉ Behind appliances or furniture

-Step 4: Seal AFTER you catch
+Step 4: Seal after activity drops

 When Wall Noises Mean You Need a Pro

-You should call a pro if:
+Call a pro if:

 • ◉ Scratching happens every night

-• ◉ You smell urine or a dead rodent
+◉ You smell urine or a dead rodent

-• ◉ There’s a risk near wiring or insulation
+◉ Activity is near wiring or insulation

-• ◉ You can’t find the entry point outside
+◉ You can’t find the outside entry point

 How to Clean Up Rodent Droppings Safely (Without Spreading Germs)